silvansky/macscripts/README.md

 `build_gcc.sh` - script for building gcc 4.7 for OS X.

 `convert_video_4_ios.sh` - script for converting any video to iOS-compatible format (mpeg4/aac).
 This script uses `ffmpeg` for real work.
 As an arguments, pass list of files to convert (for example, `./convert_video_4_ios.sh *.avi`).
 Resulting filenames are the same as in input, but with .mp4 extension.

+`duit.sh` - a wrapper for `du` which outputs results in a human-readable format and sorted by size.

+`togif.sh` - a wrapper for `ffmpeg` and ImageMagic's `convert` which converts any video file to gif format.
+Quality is bad so it needs some optimization.

 `gitcb.sh` - when called from git repository, outputs current branch name.
 If you are in detached head state, it outputs empty string.